mspnp/performance-optimization/SynchronousIO.md

 ...
 ```

 The `HttpWebResponse` class used to obtain a response to a web request in the example shown earlier provides similar functionality.
 The `GetResponseAsync` method is an asynchronous version of the `GetResponse` method that also runs by creating a new task.
 You can use a continuation to capture and process the information returned by the web response in the same way as the previous example.
 However, note that some recent libraries only provide asynchronous versions of certain methods.
 These libraries are usually highly optimized for the asynchronous approach (as opposed to being asynchronous extensions of inherently synchronous methods).
-If possible, you should consider replacing code your synchronous code with these calls to these methods.
+If possible, you should consider replacing your synchronous code with these calls to these methods.
 An example is the `HttpClient` class in the `System.Net.Http` namespace.
 This class provides methods such as `GetAsync`, `PostAsync`, `PutAsync`, and `DeleteAsync` for interacting with a REST web service.
 The following code snippet could be used to replace the synchronous example shown earlier:

 **C#**